georgemurray12/COVID-19_CNN/README.md

 Training Approach: Both from scratch and using transfer learning.
 Evaluation Metrics: Focus on achieving over 90% accuracy on the test set.
 Visualization Techniques: GradCAM and EigenCAM for model interpretation.

 Conclusion

 This project highlights the effectiveness of transfer learning in enhancing the performance of deep learning models, particularly in medical image analysis for COVID-19 diagnosis.
 The comparative analysis between the models trained from scratch and with transfer learning provides valuable insights into the benefits of transfer learning in real-world applications.

-Please feel free to modify or add any additional details specific to your implementation or results that you observed during the project. ​